 - He was forced to admit the reality of “the perceptual wall,” the experiential barrier that privatizes experience; its existence implies that any common capacity among persons must exist inside the perceptual wall, in a species-specific human operating system.

-- Kant accepted Hume’s argument that every concept is added to experience by the mind, so he proposed that conceptualizing itself was the source of intersubjective knowledge, calling the process of conceptualizing sense data “pure reason,” a preconscious operation that occurs as percepts are being assembled by the mind in a simulacrum of external reality.
+- Kant accepted Hume’s argument that every concept is added to experience by the mind, so he proposed that conceptualizing itself was the source of intersubjective knowledge, calling the process of conceptualizing sense data “pure reason,” a preconscious operation that occurs as percepts are assembled by the mind in a simulacrum of external reality.

 - Kant’s explanation of the human operating system was immensely complex and formed the foundation for his later works on utility and morality, but how can we know it exists?